Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max:I did all ready.
 I mean does Aarock not count

-Aarock cuts Max off telling him that they let him win and how Airiona set everything up.
+Aarock cuts Max off telling him that they let him win and how Spike set everything up.

 Aarock: Ha ha ha.
 You really thought you beat me.
-I mean Airiona told you would but--
+I mean Spike told me you would but-- Spike subtlety nudges Aarock as a way to tell him that he is giving Max to much information

 Max(yells): He what!?

-Airiona subtlety nudges Aarock as a way to tell him that he is giving Max to much information
+Aarock: Never mind forget I said anything

-Just before Max is about to quit Aarock taunts(Airionas request) Max telling him to give up and to get a life as was wrong and he is not a real Cybervator and suggest that Airiona would make a better Cybervator than him.
+Just before Max is about to quit Aarock taunts(Spikes request) Max telling him to give up and to get a life as was wrong and he is not a real Cybervator and suggest that Akia would make a better Cybervator than him.
 Max  accepts his challenge

 - While testing/training Max Minia holds back and/or aids while against Max

+  Minia accidentally hits Max while training him and she apologizes and backs off Aarock then yells at her

+  Minia: Are you ok!?

+  Aarock: What are doing!?

-  minia/Aarock: I...
-I dont want to hurt...
+  Minia: I...
+I don't want to hurt--

   Max(steps in front): It's only practice